Top 40 Angular Coding Interview Questions and Answers

 }

-Angular Coding Interview Questions and Answers For Experienced-Level Candidates
+Angular Coding Interview Questions For Experienced-Level Candidates

 For expert roles, questions often delve into advanced areas such as state management, performance tuning, and custom directives.
 This level gauges a candidate’s ability to optimize and scale applications for demanding Angular projects.
-Now, let us look at a few Angular coding interview questions for experienced-level candidates.
+Now, let us look at a few Angular coding interview questions for experienced-level professionals.

 Q27.
 How can you implement server-side rendering (SSR) in Angular?